paulbarmstrong/aerial-warfare/README.md

 ## Details

 * Author: Paul Armstrong
-* Date: November 2017 (As of February 2018 I am still working on this project)
+* Date: November 2017 (As of March 2018 I am still working on this project)
-* Progress: ~60%
+* Progress: ~70%

 ## Demonstration